Checking in assistive personnel

 Show the assistive person where to store personal belongings during the exam.

 The personal belonging rules that apply to candidates also apply to assistive personnel.
-One exception is that assistive personnel can take a covered water bottle and contact lens solution into the testing room.
+One exception is that assistive personnel can take a covered water bottle and contact lens wetting solution into the testing room.
 For more information, see Assistive personnel guidelines and Storing personal belongings.

 -